Ylikiiminki

 Ylikiiminki (Överkiminge) is a former municipality of Finland.
 It was consolidated with the city of Oulu on 1 January 2009.

-It was located in the province of Oulu and is part of the Northern Ostrobothnia region.
+It was located in the province of Oulu and is part of the North Ostrobothnia region.
 The municipality had a population of 3,512 (31 December 2008) and covered a land area of 1040.66 km2.
 The population density was 3.37 PD/km2.
 The municipality was unilingually Finnish.

 Neighbouring municipalities were Haukipudas, Kiiminki, Muhos, Oulu, Pudasjärvi, Utajärvi and Yli-Ii.
 Oulujoki municipality, closed in 1965, was also a neighbouring municipality.